 Dibasic Acid Ester (Diester)

 The properties of diester are somewhat similar to that of PGs.
 It has excellent oxidative and thermal stability, very high VI and excellent solubility.
 This excellent solubility makes it a good choice for reciprocating compressors, where valve deposits can be a huge problem.
-Another common application for diester is in synthetic engine oil.
+Another common application for diester is in synthetic motor oil.
 It is often used as an additive with PAO basestocks to provide the necessary solvency for the engine oil’s large additive package.
 As a side effect, the synthetic engine oil will have excellent detergency.
 The negative attributes of diester are the high price and poor hydrolytic stability.

 Polyol ester basestocks have several excellent performance properties, including thermal stability, super-high VI and fire resistance.
 Of the base oils mentioned in this column, it is probably the best choice for very high-temperature applications.
 The two most common applications for polyol ester are fire-resistant hydraulic fluids and jet engine oils.
 They can be used in engine oils and compressor applications, as well.
 The negative attributes are the same as those for diester.